mathesar-foundation/mathesar-website/non-technical-expert.md

 title: Non-technical expert
 parent: How it works
 ---
-{% capture subheader %}
+{% capture hero_content %}
 Mathesar’s web-based interface gives you direct access to Postgres – one of the most popular databases in the world.

 So you can enter and slice and filter and structure your data… in just minutes.
 No technical skills required.
 {% endcapture %}

+{% include hero.html
+title='Enter quick data and find answers to your questions – independently' section='Open Source Database Interface' content=hero_content image='assets/screenshot.png' %}

 {% capture actions %}
 {% include button.html label="Stay Updated on Mathesar’s Release" url="" %}
 {% include button.html label="Request a Free Installation" url="" %}
 {% endcapture %}

-{% include page-header.html
+{% include page_actions.html content=actions %}
-header='Enter quick data and find answers to your questions – independently' subheader=subheader actions=actions
-%}

 {% capture highlight_1 %}

-### Too many data tools make simple tasks complicated

 You’re often left without clear answers to these important questions: